-The boy has had two wands?!
+The boy’s had two wands?!
 Only aurors and wizards with very dangerous occupations end up having more than one wand these days.
 Fleur narrowed her eyes at the boy’s smile.
 And a liquid core of basilisk venom….
 The toxin should’ve melted the wood.

 Ollivander’s smile spread wide.
 ‘A bond that has survived destruction and risen again, stronger than almost any I have seen over the last fifty years.’
 He stroked a fingertip down its length as if he were caressing the cheek of his child.
 ‘What has this wand seen?’
 Ollivander closed his eyes.
 ‘Oh my…’

-Ollivander slashed the wand through air at Harry Potter’s chest.
+Ollivander slashed the wand through the air at Harry Potter’s chest.

-A twisting, writhing, silver serpent the length of Fleur’s arm coalesced and coiled bout the boy’s shoulders, then faded away.
+A twisting, writhing, silver serpent the length of Fleur’s arm coalesced and coiled about the boy’s shoulders, then faded away.

 ‘Perfect,’ Ollivander breathed.